rmarshasatx/NfWebCrypto/README.md

 Netflix WebCrypto is a partial implementation of the [W3C Web Cryptography API](http://www.w3.org/TR/WebCryptoAPI/), 22 April 2013 Editor's Draft, as a native Chrome Pepper (PPAPI) plugin.
-The goal is to make the Web Crypto Javascript API available to web developers for experimentation prior to its implementation by browser vendors.
+The goal is to make the Web Crypto Javascript API freely available to web developers for experimentation prior to its implementation by browser vendors.
 Currently only Google Chrome / Chromium on linux amd64 and Chrome OS amd64 is supported.